 During the current crisis, medical facilities have sent out calls requesting homemade fabric face masks to help alleviate the shortage of both N95 and standard surgical masks in hospitals and doctors’ offices.

-A DIY fabric face mask is not a replacement for high-quality medical masks or respirators, but many health care professionals are finding them useful to supplement their low supply of personal protective equipment.
-The CDC considers the use of fabric or homemade masks a crisis response option when the mask supply is depleted.
+A DIY fabric face mask is not a replacement for high-quality medical masks or respirators, but many health care professionals are finding them useful to supplement their low supply of personal protective equipment, and with the CDC now recommending cloth face masks for everyone over the age of two, the public has been encouraged to make or source their own masks.

 If you are sitting at home during quarantine and feel like you can’t help during this crisis (although staying at home is a HUGE help), making homemade fabric masks and donating them to health care facilities that need them is one way you can.
 We’ve created an incredibly simple fabric face mask pattern here that can be made by even the most novice of sewists.
 It’ll go faster on a sewing machine (about 10 minutes each!), but it can also easily be done by hand.